unixorn/awesome-zsh-plugins/README.md

 * [autoenv-extended](https://github.com/zpm-zsh/autoenv) - Extended version of the [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) plugin.
 * [autoenv](https://github.com/Tarrasch/zsh-autoenv) - If a directory contains a `.env` file, it will automatically be executed when you `cd` into it.
 * [autojump](https://github.com/wting/autojump) - A `cd` command that learns - easily navigate directories from the command line.
 Install autojump-zsh for best results.
-* [autopair](https://github.com/hlissner/zsh-autopair) - A ZSH plugin for auto-closing, deleting and skipping over matching delimiters.
-Only tested on ZSH 5.0.2 or later.
-* [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - [Fish](https://fishshell.com/)-like fast/unobtrusive autosuggestions for ZSH.
 * [autoswitch-virtualenv](https://github.com/MichaelAquilina/zsh-autoswitch-virtualenv) - ZSH plugin to automatically switch python virtualenvs and pipenvs when traversing directories.
 * [autoupdate-antigen](https://github.com/unixorn/autoupdate-antigen.zshplugin) - Antigen doesn't do automatic updates like oh-my-zsh.
 This plugin adds auto updating for antigen, both of antigen and the bundles loaded in your configuration.
 * [autoupdate-oh-my-zsh-plugins](https://github.com/TamCore/autoupdate-oh-my-zsh-plugins) - oh-my-zsh doesn't automatically update non-core plugins, this adds plugin autoupdating to oh-my-zsh.